donaldlab/OSPREY3/optimizing.md

      (hopefully) phasing out when the new conformation space tools are more production-ready.

- * **Thread Pool** `parallelism.ThreadPoolTaskExecutor`
-   * Osprey's main tool for task-level parallelism and distributing work across parallel hardware.
-   * In a nutshell, a task is shipped off to a worker thread where it gets processed.
-     Then the task's result is put on a queue where a single listener thread drains the queue and sends the result to a callback function specified by the submitter of the task.
-   * The benchmarks don't actually use this mechanism now that I think about it.
-     They use something simpler that makes repeating and timing the workload easier.

- * **Parallelism** `parallelism.Parallelism`
-   * A simpler helper class that describes options for parallelism, like the desired size of the thread pool.
-   * I don't think the minimizer tests or the benchmarks actually use this, but all the design algorithms themselves do.
-   * The `streamsPerGpu` option isn't used anymore in the latest CUDA code.
-     Stream management is handled internally by the CUDA code now based on hardware specs queried at runtime.

 ### How does Osprey handle high-level concurrency and parallelism?